 Our concert band program, comprised of our premier 40-member Juniata College Wind Symphony and our 50-70 member Concert Band.
-We also form chamber ensembles (Honors Brass Quintet, Honors Woodwind Quintet, Honors Saxophone Quartet, each made up of the top players in each section), and the JC Jazz Ensemble.
+We also form chamber ensembles (the Honors Brass Quintet, Honors Woodwind Quintet, Honors Saxophone Quartet, and our flute choir, clarinet choir, and brass choir), and the JC Jazz Ensemble.

 In your hearing, please plan to play:

-to play:A scale, 2 or 3 octaves, your choice of key, which demonstrates your technical
+Your choice of major scale, 2 or 3 octaves, which demonstrates your technical ability

 One page of a prepared piece, solo or orchestra music;